afarhan/ubitxv6/README.md

 * Setting to choose the tuning step size
 * Setting to choose whether or not the knob tuning should accelerate (current behavior) or have a fixed interval
 * Provide an option in each menu screen to load the default option for each setting
-* Cancel out of the touch cal if the knob button is pressed

-While the current code (as of 2020-05-04) is 2 bytes shy of the 30720 available on the nano, there's still opportunity to add new features by "creating" room.
+While the current code (as of 2020-05-05) is ~100 bytes shy of the full 30720 available on the nano, there's still opportunity to add new features by "creating" room.
 Below is a list of places you might create room:

 I added lots of bounds checking, especially on string writes, that, if removed, could free a good number of bytes.
 While keeping them is best practice, for a non-IoT, non-critical piece of hardware, it shouldn't be a huge issue.